Ruth Bader Ginsburg Fast Facts

 September 1999 - Has successful surgery for colon cancer.

-October 1999-June 2000 - She undergoes chemotherapy for colon cancer following the surgery.
+October 1999-June 2000 - Undergoes chemotherapy for colon cancer following the surgery.

-December 12, 2000 - Ginsburg is one of the four dissenting votes in Bush V. Gore which resolves the disputed 2000 Presidential election in favor of Texas Governor George W. Bush.
+December 12, 2000 - Is one of the four dissenting votes in Bush V. Gore which resolves the disputed 2000 Presidential election in favor of Texas Governor George W. Bush.

-October 5, 2002 - She is inducted into the National Women's Hall of Fame.
+October 5, 2002 - Is inducted into the National Women's Hall of Fame.

 January 26, 2007 - In a speech at Suffolk Law School, she says she dislikes being the only woman on the Supreme Court.
 Ginsburg says she has disagreed with former Justice Sandra Day O'Connor "on a lot of important questions, but we have had the experience of growing up women and we have certain sensitivities that our male colleagues lack."